digideskio/WebGenJS/README.md

 * JavaScript (that is, deploying some of your server scripts on the client...)
 * Others (images, links...)

-### Syntax validation
-The basic structure for tag / attribute / style validation is in place, although, only a very crude sanity check is in place so far.

 ## Quick tutorial
 ### The markup syntax
 The markup syntax is just any JavaScript object, using a few special